 Dental appointments and visits to a doctor should be made outside school hours.
 If this cannot be arranged, please notify school using the routes outlined above providing a copy of the appointment letter or confirmation in advance of the appointment.
 Your child should return to school as soon as possible after such an appointment and should be prepared to make work up if necessary.

 Absence Request

-If a student knows they are going to be absent, such as to attend an Open Day, an interview or a non-routine dental appointment, they should email the Head of Year to request absence.
+If a student knows they are going to be absent, such as to attend an Open Day, an interview or a non-routine dental appointment, they should email absence@nhgs.co.uk.